OmarCloud20/GreatLearning-Sessions/AWS-Managed-Services/week-2-b/README.md

 sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-config-wizard
 ```

 > Note: Enable the "common metrics" by selecting the defaults for all questions.
-Collect logs from directory `/var/log/syslog` and select **Advanced** for the question “Which default metrics config do you want?”.
+Collect logs from directory `/var/log/syslog` and select **Advanced** for the question **Which default metrics config do you want?.**

 Please, refer to [AWS documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html) for more details about creating the CloudWatch agent configuration file.